usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Transmission

-- The IoT device can utilize one or more capabilities to protect the data it transmits from unauthorized access and modification.
+- The IoT device can utilize cryptographic mechanisms to protect the data it transmits from unauthorized access and modification.

 	_Requires some or all of the following depending on implementation_